 Likewise, players will expect the same level of response from player support that they receive while playing the game.

 We’ve seen before how consumer technology informs customer service expectations: with the advent of email, and then messaging, customers increasingly began to expect faster response times and access to customer service on their mobile devices.
 Now, with 5G, new technology will once again push the customer service industry to provide more convenient service for players.

 How to Provide Speed and Convenience at Scale For Your Mobile Players

 While every player support team would like to provide a response within five seconds of receiving an inquiry — having a fully staffed, live 24/7 CX team is expensive and requires serious manpower, particularly once your user base reaches a critical mass.
 So how do you meet (and exceed) the expectations of players who expect immediate responses on the device of their choice, without breaking the bank?

 1. Leverage Bots and AI for Reduced Latency

 The best way to provide fast service at scale is to leverage bots and AI.
 There are three primary ways these tools can be used to decrease ticket volume and improve the player experience:

 - Information Collection: Bots can and should be used to get basic information — such as user, login, and payment details.
 Even if an agent has to get involved in the ticket later on, this bot reduces the time the agent spends on the ticket by collecting information upfront, while also offering an immediate response for the player.

-- Ticket Deflection: An answer bot can use natural language processing to suggest relevant knowledge articles for the player to be able to self-serve and resolve the issue before a ticket is created.
+- Ticket Deflection: An QuickSearch Bot can use natural language processing to suggest relevant knowledge articles for the player to be able to self-serve and resolve the issue before a ticket is created.